, Rajani Ranganath2

 Methods: A quasi-experimental design was utilized.
-Convenience sampling technique was employed.
-93 female medical students from the College of Medicine and Health Sciences, National University of Science and Technology, Oman, attended a peer-led workshop.
+A convenience sampling technique was employed.
+A total of 93 female medical students from the College of Medicine and Health Sciences, National University of Science and Technology, Oman, attended a peer-led workshop.
 The peer-led intervention was evaluated using pre-test, post-test, and feedback questionnaires.
-Data collected were analyzed using descriptive and inferential statistical methods.
-Correlation, Linear Regression, and the Wilcoxon Sign Rank test were employed to explore associations.
+The data collected were analyzed using descriptive and inferential statistical methods.
+Correlation, linear regression, and the Wilcoxon signed rank test were employed to explore associations.

 Results: A majority of participants reported that the workshop was interesting (86.7%) and increased their knowledge regarding breast cancer (83.3%).
-There was a significant improvement in the overall perception of participants relating to the myths of breast cancer after the workshop (95% confidence interval; p<0.001).
-Post-test scores also show significant differences in participant’s perception of associated psychosocial factors (95% confidence interval; p=0.002).
+There was a significant improvement in the overall perception of participants regarding the myths of breast cancer after the workshop (95% confidence interval (CI); P<0.001).
+Post-test scores also show significant differences in participants’ perception of associated psychosocial factors (Z=-3.094; P=0.002).
 Participants reported that they would prefer peer-led sessions to learn new health-related information (76.7%).

 Conclusion: Utilization of the social constructivism framework involving peer-assisted learning provides optimal results for community-based health promotion initiatives.
 The study indicates the effectiveness of peer-led online training as a successful pathway in health education for young adults.